peconomi/starter-academic/content/teaching/ec421_spring_2021/index.md

 <details>
 Application of classical statistical techniques of estimation, hypothesis testing, and regression to economic models.
 Includes laboratory section in Social Science Instructional Laboratory which teaches students how to code in R and prepare basic econometric analyses.
 Provided direct `R` lessons on a weekly basis.
+I have since handed these lessons on to other teaching assistants in an effort to streamline the process.